fvena/didor/packages/style-guide/README.md

 This repository is the home of Didor's style guide, which includes configs for popular linting and styling tools.

-The following configs are available, and are designed to be used together.
+The following configs are available and are designed to be used together.

 - [ESLint](#eslint)
 - [Prettier](#prettier)